DOSull/netlogo-utils/README.md

 Additional utility packs remain 'under-development' although they should work OK, but are not yet documented.

++ `string-utils.nls` for simple string manipulations
 + `drawing-utils.nls` for drawing boundaries between patches with different values
-+ `string-utils.nls` for manipulating strings (still thinking about what functionality to include in this)
 + `nlm-utils.nls` for neutral landscapes

+The corresponding `*.nlogox` files test most of the procedures and reporters in the `.nls` files.